gurumojo/api-stack/README.md

 api-stack
 =========

-Service stack definition providing a secure Nginx proxy, a PostgREST server, and an Express server complete with centralized configuration via the .env mechanism provided by docker-compose for local development.
+Service stack definition providing a secure Nginx proxy as the facade for a PostgREST server and an Express server, complete with centralized configuration via the .env mechanism provided by docker-compose for local development.
 Testing and production environments should overwrite default secrets coded into this library with secure functionality similar to the AWS SSM parameter store.

 Prerequisite